 implementation of a ‘one-way’ food safety programme that was innovative, intuitive and simple.
 Pourkomailian noted that to positively mature

 culture, a deeper understanding of the generational characteristics of McDonald’s employees had been necessary.
 This entailed not only

 understanding how age and national culture affected behaviour but also an appreciation of how those generations worked best together.

 For Coca-Cola and their quality and safety culture, it was most definitely “all about the people”.
 With 700,000 system

-been led by CEO James Quincey whose transparent and open commitment to the safety culture encouraged people “to believe”.
+ownership had been led by CEO James Quincey whose transparent and open commitment to the safety culture encouraged people “to believe”.
 Neil

 Speakers were in universal agreement that a ‘consistent’ approach was paramount for success.
 Developing a suite of

 documentation (i.e. a ‘toolbox’) had ensured that Danone and Coca-Cola’s message remained consistent but also provided sites with a mechanism